eibanez/waukee-covid19/docs/index.md

 ## Total cases

-The following graph shows the total cumulateive staff and students that tested positive since August 25, 2021.
+The following graph shows the total cumulative staff and students that tested positive since August 25, 2021.
 The numbers are updated weekly.

 <div id="data-cumulative2021"></div>